AryanK1511/CVI620-Seneca/midterm/midterm.md

 ## Challenges

-1. **Noise Handling**

-   - Challenge: Initial edge detection attempts produced noisy results
-   - Solution: Implemented Gaussian blur preprocessing with a 5x5 kernel
-   - Impact: Significantly reduced false edge detection while preserving important features

-2. **Parameter Tuning**

-   - Challenge: Different images required different parameters for optimal results
-   - Solution: Implemented multiple parameter combinations (kernel sizes, thresholds)
-   - Impact: Allowed for comparison and selection of best parameters for each image type

-3. **Image Size Consistency**
-   - Challenge: Comparison of different methods required consistent image sizes
-   - Solution: Implemented resize operations when concatenating images
-   - Impact: Enabled direct visual comparison of different edge detection methods
+The challenges in computer vision often involve selecting the perfect kernel size and other parameters for different types of functions.

+This is because, in many cases, different parameters work for different images, and there is no "one-size-fits-all" approach when using OpenCV and convolutions.
+The only method that works for me is trial and error, along with reviewing documentation.

+For example, understanding how kernel size works can help you tune your parameters.
+If I know that a kernel size of 7 would be too large, I might test sizes between 3 and 5.

+**My usual workflow for tuning parameters is as follows:**

+1. Understand what the parameters do.
+2. Determine a reasonable range for the parameters.
+3. Test every value within that range.

 ## Conclusion

-### Key Findings
+### Findings

-1. Canny edge detection provided the most reliable results across different image types
+1. Canny edge detection provided the most reliable results across various image types.
-2. Preprocessing steps (grayscale conversion and Gaussian blur) were crucial for good results
+2. Preprocessing steps, such as grayscale conversion and Gaussian blur, were crucial for achieving good results.
-3. Parameter selection significantly impacts edge detection quality
+3. Parameter selection significantly impacts the quality of edge detection.
+4. In computer science, it is always necessary to consider trade-offs; for instance, while Canny may be the best method, we need to evaluate whether it’s worth the resources it requires.

 ### Future Improvements

-1. Implement adaptive parameter selection based on image characteristics
+1. Implement adaptive parameter selection based on image characteristics.
+As mentioned earlier, there is no one-size-fits-all solution, so ideally, I should use different parameters for different images.
+Perhaps the hashmap initialized at the start could also include associated parameters along with the image path.
-2. Explore deep learning-based edge detection methods
-3. Develop automated evaluation metrics for edge detection quality
+2. Develop automated evaluation metrics for edge detection quality.
+Currently, we manually check which result looks best, which may not be the most efficient approach in an industry setting.
-4. Investigate multi-scale edge detection approaches

-### Recommendations

-1. Use Canny edge detection for general-purpose edge detection tasks
-2. Apply appropriate preprocessing steps before edge detection
-3. Consider the specific requirements of the application when selecting parameters
+3. Although we do not have a proper application right now, considering the specific requirements of an application when selecting parameters could be beneficial if we develop one in the future.
-4. Implement multiple edge detection methods for comprehensive analysis